Maidstone: History

 Neolithic finds have revealed the earliest occupation of the area, and the Romans have left their mark in the road through the town and evidence of villas.
 The Normans set up a shire moot, and religious organisations established an abbey at Boxley, hospitals and a college for priests.
-Today's suburb of Penenden Heath was a place of execution in medieval times.
+Today's prosperous suburb of Penenden Heath was an historic site of legal proceedings (courts) and also a place of execution in medieval times.

 Maidstone played a key role during the Peasants' Revolt of 1381.
 The rebel priest, John Ball, had been imprisoned there and was freed by Kentish rebels under the command of Wat Tyler, who is reputed to have been a resident of the town.

 Maidstone's charter as a town was granted in 1549; although briefly revoked, a new charter in 1551 created the town as a borough.
 The charter was ratified in 1619 under James I, and the coat of arms was designed, bearing a golden lion and a representation of the river (in heraldic terms: Or, a fess wavy Azure between three roundels Gules, on a chief Gules a leopard passant gardant Or).
-Recently to these arms were added the head of a white horse (representing Invicta, the motto of the county of Kent), a golden lion and an iguanodon.
+The arms also include the head of a white horse (representing Invicta, the motto of the county of Kent), a golden lion and an iguanodon.
 The iguanodon relates to the discovery in the 19th century of the fossilised remains of that dinosaur, now in the Natural History Museum in London.
 Maidstone has had the right to a town gaol since 1604.

 During the English Civil War, the Battle of Maidstone took place in 1648, resulting in a victory for the Parliamentarians.
 Andrew Broughton, who was Mayor of Maidstone in 1649 (and also Clerk to the High Court of Justice) was responsible for declaring the death sentence on Charles I, and today a plaque in Maidstone Town Centre memorialises Broughton as 'Mayor and Regicide'.

 Paper mills, stone quarrying, brewing and the cloth industry have all flourished here.
 The paper maker James Whatman and his son invented wove paper (Whatman paper) at Turkey Mill from 1740, an important development in the history of printing.

 A permanent military presence was established in the town with the completion of cavalry barracks in 1798.
-Invicta Park Barracks is now home to the 36 Engineer Regiment.
+Invicta Park Barracks is currently home to the 36 Engineer Regiment.

 Maidstone Prison is north of the town centre and was completed in 1819.

+In 1897–1898 the Maidstone typhoid epidemic killed at least 132 people, and was the largest typhoid epidemic at the time.
+Hundreds of nurses from around the country volunteered to care for the patients, and several nurses were sent by Eva Luckes, matron of The London Hospital, including Edith Cavell.